Welcome to the University of New Haven – Fall Class of 2015!

 The International Services Office (ISO) would like to take this opportunity to formally introduce ourselves and the services we provide to each and every UNH international student.
 The ISO supports the University's diverse international student population.
 Our staff assists students with immigration matters, helps you succeed within the academic culture, coordinates campus and community services, and promotes interaction between the international population, the University, and the communities of greater New Haven.

 Before you arrive on campus, we will provide you with important information that will help your transition to the United States and the University of New Haven.
 Our International Student Roadmap is a guide created specifically for new international students who will soon be arriving on campus.
 Please be sure to visit the International Student Roadmap and pay special attention to the Immigration Presentation as well as other areas where you may need assistance (finding housing, campus jobs, graduate assistantships, etc.).
-After June 20th, please inform us about your arrival information and sign up for mandatory placement exam time slot through the International Student Roadmap.

 Now that you know what we do, here are some resources to help you prepare for a successful transition to UNH: